Founding of Cork

 Following the Civil War, Cork endured decades of comparative economic stability.
 While Cork enjoyed a period of economic prosperity in the 1960s and early 1970s, the city was economically devastated during the late 1970s and 1980s as local industries were unable to compete with foreign enterprises which had freer access to the Irish market since Ireland had joined the EU.
 The closure of Dunlop’s and Fords in the early 80’s was a major economic blow to the city as thousands of people were forced to emigrate.

 1990- Present Day

-Ireland’s economy, and that of Cork city, began to recover in the late 1980s and record-breaking rates of economic growth were achieved in the 1990s, a time which is known as the Celtic Tiger.
-The transformation of the city from its run-down condition in the 1980s has been remarkable.
-The main industries in Cork today include pharmaceutical, chemical, brewing, distilling and food processing.
+Ireland’s economy, and that of Cork city, began to recover in the late 1980s and record-breaking rates of economic growth were achieved in the 1990s, a time which is known as the Celtic Tiger era.
+The transformation of the city from its run-down condition in the 1980s was remarkable.
+Althoughhte economic downturn affected Cork badly, the main industries in Cork survived, and today include pharmaceutical, chemical, brewing, distilling and food processing.
 Tourism continues to play an import role and Cork has become a busy and important port which exudes a cosmopolitan feel to it reflected by virtue of it being chosen as European Capital of Culture in 2005.